• Skip to main content

 woman getting botox from vitamin k2 deficiency wrinkles

-In 2011, researchers presented findings at a meeting of the Endocrine Society in Boston that revealed that women in their 40’s and 50’s who have extensive skin wrinkling are much more likely than their peers to have low bone mass.
+At a meeting of the Endocrine Society in Boston, researchers presented findings that revealed that women in their 40s and 50s who have extensive skin wrinkling are much more likely than their peers to have low bone mass.
+(1)

-Even when Japanese women living in Tokyo were compared with women from the Asian cities of Shanghai and Bangok, however, they showed the least visible signs of aging.
+Even when Japanese women living in Tokyo were compared with women from the Asian cities of Shanghai and Bangkok, they showed the least visible signs of aging.

-Diet and lifestyle factors for these three Asian groups of women are comparable except for one notable exception: the consumption of natto in Japan.
+Diet and lifestyle factors for these three Asian groups of women are comparable, except for one notable exception: consumption of natto in Japan.

-Further research which bolsters the notion that getting plenty of anti-wrinkle vitamin K2 in the diet makes for smoother facial features is found in the research of Korean scientists and was published in the journal Nephrology in 2008.
+Further research bolstering the notion that getting plenty of anti-wrinkle vitamin K2 in the diet makes for smoother facial features is found in the research of Korean scientists and was published in the journal Nephrology.
+(3)

 What does decreased kidney filtration rate predict?